-Business Plan
+Business Plan, Resources, Templates - Small Business Help Topics - SBDCNet

 The following are resources to help you develop your own business plan:

-- How to Prepare a Business Plan – bplans.com founder Tim Berry explains how to develop your business by creating a business plan in this 8-part web seminar.
+- Investopedia – Key concepts and benefits of having a business plan

-- Business Plan Outline – An in-depth look at how to create an individualized business plan with tools to make it easy.
+- Forbes – In-depth guide on writing a business plan

-- How to Write a Business Plan – A step by step guide to writing a successful business plan.
+- Nerdwallet (1) – How to write an executive summary for a business plan

-- Shopify – This comprehensive guide walks you through the nuts and bolts of writing your very own business plan.
+- Bank of America – Step by step guide on how to write an effective business plan

-- How to Write a Business Plan in 8 Simple Steps – A step by step guide with in-depth information on writing each section of a business plan.
+- Wells Fargo – Article that explains the steps of writing a business plan

-- How to Write a Business Plan for Funding – A how-to guide on what is needed for a business plan to present to would-be investors and lenders.
+- LivePlan (1) – The basics of writing a business plan for small businesses

-- Business Plan Checklist – Keep yourself on track while writing your business plan.
+- Wix – Simple step by step guide to writing a business plan

 Where to Find a Business Plan